Team Members

 Chris is an Assistant Professor in Education at Northumbria University and a Teaching Fellow of the Higher Education Academy (HEA).
 His PhD studied the effects of a peer-mediated literacy intervention with children from rural India.
 Chris has over ten years experience of working and leading on international development and education projects.
 His primary research interests lie in the field of child development and policy initiatives in education.

-Nadia Siddiqui joined Durham University in 2013.
+Nadia Siddiqui, is recognised for her global expertise in education research and equity in education.
 Her interests are school improvement by equalising opportunities, and overcoming the challenges of access to education in the global south.
 She has several hundred research publications, including four books.
 She is a fellow of the Academy of Social Sciences and was nominated and selected in the UPSIGN list of 75 most notable British Pakistani Academics.

 Robbie Shaw, Newcastle University